QianXu1998/adv-net2021/README.md

 - Start time and duration of the flows are integers (in seconds);
 - Minimal flow duration is 1 second;
 - Total number of Bytes sent over all flows is less than or equal 200 MB.\;
-- The minimum flow rate is 100 kbps;
+- The minimum flow rate is 100 Kbps;
 - The maximum flow rate is 10 Mbps;
 - The maximum number of flows overall is 1000 flows;
 - All flows are using ports in the range `[60001, 65000]`.